 This PHD is joint funded by Willen Hospice in Milton Keynes.
 The aim of this study is to ascertain the place and role of a specialist palliative care service within Milton Keynes, though an exploratory single case study utilising a mixed methods approach.
-This may include qualitative interviews, observations, focus groups and analysis of policy and documentation.
-The study will include perspectives of hospice patients, carers, staff, professionals within the wider Milton Keynes health community and also the local society.
+This will include qualitative interviews, focus groups, telephone/email survey and analysis of policy and documentation.
+The study will include perspectives of hospice patients, carers, staff, professionals within the wider Milton Keynes community.
 This will elucidate on the cultural perceptions of hospice care and how they relate to organisational culture and wider understanding of hospice care.

 My background is in Disablity and Education.
 I qualified from De Monfort University in 2005 with a BA(Hons) Education and History, and have worked professionally as an education consultant, parent participation worker, disability and equality training coordinator, housing scheme manager, and most recently as an Independent Mental Capacity Advocate (IMCA).
 I achieved M.Ed from the Open University in 2012.